wearetheframers/frame-core-wip/docs/Architecture/_main_/main.md

 - **Shared Context and Goals**: The `Framed` class allows Framers to share context and goals, enabling them to work towards common objectives.

+## Agent Flow

+1. **Framer Creation and Initialization**
+   - A `Frame` instance creates one or more `Framer` agents.
+   - Each `Framer` is initialized with a `Soul` (including a seed story) and an `Agency`.
+   - The `Agency` generates roles and goals based on the seed story if not provided.

+2. **Perception and Thought Process**
+   - The `Framer` receives perceptions through the `sense()` method.
+   - Perceptions are processed in the `Soul` and stored in short-term memory.
+   - The `Mind` generates new thoughts based on perceptions and memories.

+3. **Decision Making**
+   - The `Brain` component makes decisions based on current perceptions, memories, and thoughts.
+   - Decisions can lead to actions, new task generation, or changes in the Framer's state.

+4. **Workflow and Task Management**
+   - Based on the Brain's decisions, the `Agency` may create Workflows and Tasks.
+   - The `Agency` manages task prioritization and execution within each Workflow.

+5. **Task Execution and Learning**
+   - Tasks are executed, updating the Framer's memory and potentially its emotional state.
+   - Key information and experiences are stored in long-term and core memory for future use.

+6. **Framed Interactions**
+   - Multiple Framers can work together in a `Framed` group.
+   - Framed groups can process Workflows and Tasks sequentially or in parallel.
+   - Inter-Framer communication and task delegation are managed within the Framed context.

+This architecture allows for a flexible, learning-capable AI agent system that can handle complex tasks while maintaining a consistent personality and improving over time.

 ## Design Considerations

 The design of Frame's architecture is driven by several key considerations: